artsy/artsy.github.io/README.md

 ## Authoring an Article

 TLDR
 _To generate a new post, create a new file in the `_posts` directory.
 Be sure to add your name as the author of the post and include several categories to file the post under.
-Here's a sample header YAML:_
+Here is a sample header YAML:_

 ```yaml
 ---